aktasbatuhan/cluedo-arena-public/blog.md

 ### The Power of Multi-Agent Reinforcement Learning

-Traditional supervised fine-tuning approaches fall short in social reasoning tasks because they cannot capture the dynamic, interactive nature of social cognition.
-Our GRPO-based approach succeeded because:
+Traditional supervised fine-tuning is not well-suited for social reasoning tasks, as it fails to capture the dynamic, interactive nature of social cognition.
+Our GRPO-based approach succeeded because it allowed models to learn through actual gameplay rather than from static examples, leading to the natural emergence of social strategies.

-**Interactive Learning Environment**
-- Models learned through actual gameplay rather than static examples
-- Real-time feedback from multi-agent interactions
-- Natural emergence of social strategies

-**Reward Structure Design**
-- Primary rewards for correct deductions
-- Secondary rewards for strategic decision-making
-- Social rewards for effective information gathering
-- Penalty structures for suboptimal moves
+### Reward Structure Design

+The model's learning was guided by a carefully designed reward structure.
+We gave the model primary rewards for making correct deductions about the game's solution and secondary rewards for making strategically sound decisions that would lead to a win.

 ### Advanced Prompting Strategies

 Our success also relied on sophisticated prompting techniques.
 We used structured reasoning templates in our prompts to guide the model's thought process.
 This template encouraged the model to articulate its `OBSERVATION` of the game state, formulate a `DEDUCTION`, update its `BELIEFS`, devise a `STRATEGY`, and state its `CONFIDENCE` level.
 This chain-of-thought approach produced more coherent and transparent reasoning.

-### Multi-Perspective Analysis
-- Self-perspective: What do I know?
-- Opponent modeling: What do others know?
-- Global analysis: What does everyone know?
+The model was also prompted to analyze the game from multiple perspectives, constantly asking not only "What do I know?" but also "What do my opponents know?" and "What is the global state of knowledge?"

 ### Memory Architecture Innovations

-**Hierarchical Information Storage**
-- Immediate: Current turn information
-- Short-term: Recent game developments
-- Long-term: Strategic patterns and principles

-**Dynamic Attention Mechanisms**
-- Weighted importance of different information types
-- Context-dependent relevance scoring
-- Adaptive forgetting of outdated information
+We implemented a hierarchical information storage system to manage the flow of information throughout the game.
+This system separated memory into immediate (the current turn's information), short-term (recent developments in the game), and long-term (strategic patterns and principles learned over time).

 ## Challenges and Learnings

 ### Technical Challenges

-**Computational Complexity**
-Multi-agent reinforcement learning with language models presents significant computational demands.
-We addressed this through:
-- Efficient batching strategies
-- Gradient accumulation techniques
-- Strategic checkpoint management

-**Convergence Stability**
-GRPO training can be unstable in complex environments.
-Solutions included:
-- Careful learning rate scheduling
-- Progressive curriculum development
-- Regularization techniques

-**Evaluation Methodology**
-Assessing social reasoning capabilities requires nuanced evaluation metrics beyond simple accuracy.
-We developed:
-- Multi-dimensional scoring systems
-- Qualitative analysis frameworks
-- Human evaluation protocols
+Multi-agent reinforcement learning with language models presents significant computational demands, which we addressed with efficient batching, gradient accumulation, and strategic checkpointing.
+GRPO training can also be unstable, so we achieved convergence through careful learning rate scheduling, a progressive curriculum that started with simpler scenarios, and regularization.
+Finally, assessing social reasoning required us to develop a nuanced evaluation methodology that went beyond simple accuracy to include multi-dimensional scoring and qualitative analysis.

 ### Research Insights

-**Quality Over Quantity**
-Our results demonstrate that carefully curated, high-quality training scenarios are more valuable than large volumes of generic data.

-**Emergent Social Strategies**
-The models developed sophisticated social strategies that were not explicitly programmed, including:
-- Selective information sharing
-- Strategic misdirection
-- Collaborative problem-solving

-**Transfer Learning Potential**
-Skills developed in the Cluedo environment showed promising transfer to other social reasoning tasks, suggesting broad applicability.
+Our results show that a smaller set of high-quality, curated training scenarios is more valuable than a large volume of generic data.
+We also observed the emergence of sophisticated social strategies that were not explicitly programmed, such as selective information sharing and strategic misdirection.
+The skills developed in the Cluedo environment also showed promising transfer to other social reasoning tasks, suggesting the broad applicability of this approach.

 ## Future Directions

 ### Immediate Extensions

-**Expanded Game Variants**
-- Different board sizes and complexity levels
-- Modified rules for increased strategic depth
-- Multi-round tournaments with memory persistence

-**Enhanced Model Architectures**
-- Integration with larger foundation models
-- Multimodal capabilities for visual game boards
-- Specialized architectures for social reasoning
+We plan to expand the project with more complex game variants, including different board sizes and modified rules, and to create multi-round tournaments where memory persists between games.
+We also aim to integrate our fine-tuned models with larger foundation models and explore multimodal capabilities that would allow the AI to process a visual game board.

 ### Long-Term Research Agenda

-**Real-World Applications**
-- Negotiation and conflict resolution systems
-- Collaborative AI assistants
-- Educational applications for social skills development

-**Theoretical Contributions**
-- Formal models of AI social reasoning
-- Benchmark development for ToM evaluation
-- Cross-cultural social reasoning studies
+Looking ahead, we aim to apply these socially intelligent agents to real-world applications, such as negotiation and conflict resolution systems, collaborative AI assistants, and educational tools for social skills development.
+We also intend to contribute to the theoretical understanding of AI social reasoning by developing more formal models and benchmarks for ToM evaluation.

 ### Open Research Questions